intuiface/intuiface-cdk/libs/tools/schematics/interface-asset-schematics/README.md

 </p>

 # Interface Asset Schematics
-Allows you to create an interface asset, build it and generate an IFD to get ready to use it in Composer
+This article describes how to design an interface asset, build it, and generate an IFD for use in Intuiface Composer

 ## Table of contents